vincentchacha/mpesa-node-sdk/readme.md

  `MPESA_SECRET=[YOUR_API_CONSUMER_SECRET]`<br>
  `MPESA_MODE=[live or sandbox]`<br>

-**Callback Responses**
+**Callback Responses**<br>
-NB_You should be able to register  validation and confirmation urls where the callback responses will be sent._
+_You should be able to register  validation and confirmation urls where the callback responses will be sent._

 ## Usage